windyboy/hass-migrate/README.md

 ## Why PostgreSQL?

-Home Assistant recommends PostgreSQL for optimal performance and stability, especially for long-term statistics and time-series data.
-PostgreSQL offers:
+Home Assistant recommends PostgreSQL for larger installations, particularly for long-term statistics.
+This tool facilitates the migration from MySQL/MariaDB by handling:

-- Better performance for complex queries
-- More robust handling of concurrent operations
-- Advanced indexing capabilities
+- **Type Conversion**: Maps MySQL types to PostgreSQL equivalents (e.g., `TINYINT(1)` to `BOOLEAN`).
+- **Data Cleaning**: Fixes common issues like null bytes in strings.
-- Better support for JSON data
+- **Schema Optimization**: Applies a schema optimized for Home Assistant's data structure.
-- Improved reliability and data integrity

 ## Installation